jsmithperera/tidydata/CodeBook.md

 2.- Activity_labels, which describe the six categories of activities performed by the subjects.
 They are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.
 Each activity was labeled with numbers from 1 through 6, respectively.

-3.- A features_info file describing the 561 features variables and how they were generated from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ taken from the Samsung phones.
+3.- A features_info file describing the 561 features variables and how they were generated from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ taken from the Samsung phones.These variables unitless and ranges from -1 to +1.

 4.- A features file naming the 561 initial features varables according with the conventions set in the features_info file.